Kashmir integral part of India, welfare lies in integration with country: Jamiat Ulama-i-Hind | Devdiscourse

-Top Muslim body Jamiat Ulama-i-Hind (JuH) on Thursday passed a resolution stating that Kashmir is an "integral part" of the country and said the welfare of the people in the valley lies in their integration with India.
-The resolution which was adopted in JuH's annual general meeting held here, also attacked Pakistan, saying that inimical forces and the "neighbouring country" are bent on destroying Kashmir by using the people as a shield.
+Top Muslim body Jamiat Ulama-i-Hind (JuH) on Thursday came out in support of the Centre's decision abrogating provisions of Article 370, saying Kashmir is an "integral part" of the country and the welfare of people in the valley lies in their integration with India.
+In the resolution passed in its annual general meeting held here, JuH rallied for a united India.

-However, the Muslim organisation said that it was not unmindful of the desire of Kashmiris, their self respect and the demand of preservation of their cultural identity "...it is our firm belief that welfare of Kashmir lies in getting integrated with India," JuH said.
+"It is our belief that the welfare of the people of Kashmir lies in getting integrated with India.
+The inimical forces and the neighbouring country are bent upon destroying Kashmir.
+The oppressed and beleaguered people of Kashmir are stuck between opposing forces," it said, without mentioning Article 370.
+In an indirect reference to Pakistan, the resolution said that it was using Kashmiris as "shield".

-Emphasising that it can never support any separatist movement, JuH said,"... it considers such movements not only harmful for India but also for the people of Kashmir."
-PTI ASG AAR
+"JuH stands steadfastly for the unity and integrity of the country and has accorded it paramount importance.
+As such it can never support any separatist movement rather it considers such movements not only harmful for India but also for the people of Kashmir," it said.
+It said that the current situation in Kashmir demands that peaceful initiatives be launched to maintain peace and security in the region, especially in the view of the repercussions of clash of "atomic powers".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)